RoyWales/EmergingTechnologies/README.md

 Welcome to our Emerging Tech Course Project

-The File VR Room contains our unity project and the Wizard of OZ demo
+The File VR Room contains our unity project and the Build and Package folder contains the Full demo.

 Team Members: